lydtechconsulting/kafka-kubernetes-demo/README.md

 Spring Boot application used to demonstrate deployment to Kubernetes along with Kafka and Zookeeper.

+This repo accompanies the following series of articles on Kafka on Kubernetes:

+- [Kafka on Kubernetes - Part 1: Introduction to Kubernetes](https://www.lydtechconsulting.com/blog-kafka-kubernetes-demo-pt1.html):  Provides an overview of Kubernetes including the key components that must be understood in order to deploy applications and expose them to external sources.
+Explains how minikube enables running and testing Kubernetes deployments locally, and the use of kubectl to interact with the Kubenetes cluster.
+- [Kafka on Kubernetes - Part 2: Deploying Kafka](https://www.lydtechconsulting.com/blog-kafka-kubernetes-demo-pt2.html):  Walks through deploying Kafka and Zookeeper to Kubernetes, and explains the kubectl commands used to query the state of the deployment.
+Steps through sending and receiving events to the deployed Kafka instance using the Kafka command line tools.
+- [Kafka on Kubernetes - Part 3: Spring Boot Demo](https://www.lydtechconsulting.com/blog-kafka-kubernetes-demo-pt3.html):  Walks through deploying a Spring Boot application to Kubernetes.
+The application connects to the deployed Kafka to consume and produce events.
+It provides a REST API enabling a client to trigger sending events to Kafka, and the steps to expose this to an external source are described.

 ## Overview

 The application provides a REST endpoint that accepts a request to trigger sending events.
 The number of events to produce can be specified.